derekbarnhart/runno/README.md

 ```

-**NOTE:** This feature is not intended to be used to schedule recurring tasks.
+**NOTE:** This feature is not intended to be used to schedule recurring tasks or jobs.
 The job should be initiated by a cron job and the schedule task can be used to control the timing of tasks within that job.

 ##Roadmap

 Features to be added:

 Built in logging functionality - Currently you can just pipe to a file '>> logfile.log'

 Error handling behavior - Currently continues on to next script reguardless of success or failure of task

-Restart protection with serialization of progress -
+Restart protection with serialization of progress